How to improve your Google Ads strategy with dynamic search ads

 Using DSA as a discovery process allows me to build brand awareness for a client while developing traditional Search Campaigns and landing pages.
 The results from even a short-term DSA campaign provides an opportunity to mine for keywords based on actual search queries that I may want to use in keyword campaigns later on.

-To create your first Dynamic Search Campaigns, start with categories based on the groupings of a website or with specific sections of the site, indicated by the URL.
+To create your first dynamic search campaigns, start with categories based on the groupings of a website or with specific sections of the site, indicated by the URL.
 The goal is to capture searches that may be missed in the campaigns with keywords or when used for discovery.
-If you already have campaigns that use keywords, there is no conflict because the more specific target will be the favored one when multiple website pages are eligible in an AdWords auction.
+If you already have campaigns that use keywords, there is no conflict because the more specific target will be the favored one when multiple website pages are eligible in a Google Ads auction.

 Although there is not a keywords list, there are still optimization steps to take with DSAs.
 After you collect data, you can separate high-value dynamic ad targets based on insights in the categories report.
 Once that is done, you create different ad groups for each target to get more specific with the descriptive text in an ad.

 In the below example, splitting the category on the second line is a good strategy since the CTR and conversions are quite a bit higher than the category on the first line.
 The CPC is also less.

 From the beginning though, exclude traffic you do not want to pay for since some visitors will not have value, such as those looking for a job.
 To do this, exclude non transactional parts of a website such as blogs, career pages, or out of stock items.